This page answers:

 Specifying only a folder name, like "static", does not work.
 Use "static/*" instead to include its contents.

-Debug deployment files
+Debug included files

 shuttle deploy --debug